 Remote island adventures in the Philippines

 The month of May is a great time to visit this stunning archipelago of 7,000 tropical islands.
-The warm climate hasn’t quite reached rainy season, and tropical fruits are in abundance – taste Java plums, jackfruit, watermelon, pineapples, pomelo and the islands’ national fruit, mangos (try to find the champagne mango, considered the sweetest in the world).
+The warm climate hasn’t quite reached rainy season, and tropical fruits are in abundance – taste Java plums, jackfruit, watermelon, pineapples, pomelo and the islands’ national fruit, mangoes (try to find the champagne mango, considered the sweetest in the world).

 Community-based hospitality initiative, Tao, has adapted its desert island fantasy tours to ensure sustainable tourism for the islands’ fishermen and farmers.
 A true escape (don’t expect room service or Wi-Fi), here you can wake up each morning in a bamboo hut before heading out on a private boat tour, going snorkelling or swimming off deserted beaches or enjoying a traditional massage.
 In the evenings, return to sip on rum cocktails and feast on fresh fish in the company of your fellow adventurers.